 - Fourth Date Marriage: Klinger and Soon Lee.

 - Freudian Slip: Played for Drama.
-In his ramblings while under Sidney Freedman's care, Hawkeye frequently uses idioms or other phrases containing the word "bus."
+In his ramblings while under Sidney Freedman's care, Hawkeye frequently uses idioms or other phrases containing the word "bus" or "chicken".
 Sidney always notices.

 - Gaslighting: Hawkeye accuses Sidney and others of doing this to him, even referencing the movie Gaslight.
 They're not.
 He really has had a mental breakdown.